 Amalfi is the largest town along the coast located halfway between Salerno and Sorrento.

-If you are in Italy, you might as well learn how to cook as the Italians do so please sign up for cooking lessons through Viator and learn simple but yet delicious southern Italian dishes.
+Another thing to do in Amalfi is to take cooking classes.
+Please sign up for cooking lessons and learn simple yet delicious southern Italian dishes.

 Cooking classes typically prepare regional appetizers, first and second courses, and a dessert.

-If you are not interested in the cooking classes and just want to eat pizza, pasta, drink limoncello or just sip on a glass of wine that is ok as well.
+If you are not interested in the cooking classes and just want to eat pizza, or pasta, drink limoncello, or just sip a glass of wine that is ok as well.

 We wandered down side streets, alleys, and stairways to uncover beautiful views and sipped on Limoncello while I snuck in a bit of shopping.